Listen to this episode now, on SoundCloud.

 “Yeah, it’s tough.
 Proximity is so key.
 But we also work with women that are in Ghana and India.
 So it’s definitely not ideal but we do whatever we have to do to make it work.
 Whether that’s staying up until 3:00am or Skyping or videoing, whatever we have to do, we do,” says Emily.

 Tune into Xero Gravity episode 66 to hear more on how these two friends started their business – including Grace By Design’s inspiring beginnings and how Emily and Kelsey are helping and empowering women across three continents.

 Small Business Resources:

-If you enjoyed this episode, join us again next week when we chat with Angus Kidman, editor-in-chief at finder.com.au.
-He explains why technology has never been so important and how to find the right fit for you and your business.
+If you enjoyed this episode, join us again next week.
+We’ll be chatting with Nicole Cullen, director at Cullaborate, about conflict resolution in your business and how facing it head on is the way to go.
 Be sure to check out all of our previous episodes for more small business tips, resources and insights.

 What would you like to hear?

 Got a topic you’d like to hear discussed?
 Or a business expert you admire and would like to hear from?
 Let us know in the comments below!

 The post Xero Gravity: Building a business with your best friend appeared first on Xero Blog.